Threat Intelligence logo

 What is a Threat and Risk Assessment?

 A TRA is a process used to identify, assess, and remediate risk areas.
-The result of this process will be to, hopefully, harden the network and help prevent (or at least reduce) attacks.
+The result of this process will be to, hopefully, harden the network and help prevent (or at least reduce) cyber attacks.

-The goals of Threat and Risk Assessment
+The Goals of Threat and Risk Assessment

 The main objective of Threat and Risk Assessment is to protect organizations against liabilities by identifying and understanding the various risks facing the client property and community.
 Threat and Risk Assessment identifies exposures by determining potential security weaknesses and taking the appropriate actions to reduce the impact of threatening events and manage the risks.